platformsh/platformsh-docs/src/configuration/app-containers.md

         cmd: 'cd web ; drush queue-run aggregator_feeds
 ```

+Also note that all server times are in UTC, and hence so are the cron schedules.

 ## URL rewriting

 Platform.sh supports using URL rewriting in your application.
 To do so, you have to add a `rules` block to a location.